mongodb/specifications/source/enumerate-databases.rst

 Replica Sets
 ------------

-The ``listDatabases`` command may be run on a secondary.
-Drivers MUST run the ``listDatabases`` command only on the primary node in “replicaset” mode, unless directly connected to a secondary node in “standalone” mode.
+The ``listDatabases`` command may be run on a secondary node.
+Drivers MUST run the ``listDatabases`` command only on the primary node in replica set topology, unless directly connected to a secondary node in Single topology.

 Test Plan
 =========